brandonhorst/elliptical/doc/apireference/types.md

 ```

 If you are creating a static parse, use `parse`, which will
 simply return an Array of `Option`s.
-If some of your components
+If some of your phrases
 contain `observe` functions, you should use `watch`, which will return
 an observable which will send a new Array of `Option`s whenever
 the data changes.